 A second, easy-to-spot symptom of an action which is poorly regulated are hammers which are letting off too early.
 Lift the lid of your piano, and check to see how close the hammers come to the strings before being let off.
 To do this, push very slowly on a key while watching the hammer approach the strings.
-When a piano is well regulated, the hammer will come close to the strings before being tripped.
-If the release is occurring much more than 1/8" away from the strings, the piano's letoff is in need of adjustment.
+When a piano is come cl tripped. more th piano's